 As of December 31, 2000, approximately 9,300 people were employed in our U.S. and foreign operations.
 Approximately 500 of our employees are represented by collective bargaining agreements in the United States.
 Outside the United States, various local agreements apply.
 In 2000, three of our collective bargaining agreements in the United States covering approximately 360 employees were renegotiated.
-In 2001, one additional contract will expire, which is under negotiation at the present time.
+In 2001, one additional contract was renegotiated.
 We maintain good employee relations and have successfully concluded virtually all of our recent negotiations without a work stoppage.
 In those rare instances where a work stoppage has occurred, there has been no material effect on our combined revenue and earnings.
 We, however, cannot predict the outcome of future contract negotiations.